-207 Disadvantages:
+Disadvantages:

 - Chemical disinfection is a method susceptible to environmental influences (e.g. water temperature, pH, organic contamination). - Treatment is time consuming (30 minutes to 2 hours, depending on product, water temperature, turbidity, and expected germ spectrum).
 In cold water disinfection time needs to be increased (e.g. quadrupled for water <5°C).
 Alternatively, disinfectant can be added to water in higher concentrations.
 However, this impairs the taste and odour of the water.
-However, chemical disinfection is susceptible to errors concerning the correct dosage or certain species not being covered. - Disinfection with hypochlorites is only safe if the pH of water is less than 7.5.
+Chemical disinfection is susceptible to errors concerning the correct dosage or certain organisms not being covered. - Disinfection with hypochlorites is only safe if the pH of water is less than 7.5.
 Be careful in limestone regions!
-You may double the concentration of disinfectant, but at pH >8.5 there is virtually no disinfecting effect anymore [27]. - Chlorine compounds have a limited effectiveness against protozoa like Giardia lamblia and Cyclospora.
+You may double the concentration of disinfectant, but at pH >8.5 there is virtually no disinfecting effect [28]. - Chlorine compounds have a limited effectiveness against protozoa like Giardia lamblia and Cyclospora.
 Higher dosages or longer contact times are required in this case.
 There is no effectivity against Cryptosporidium parvum at practical dosages and contact times.
 Also eggs and larvae of several helminths show an increased resistance against hydrochlorous acid. - Organic contamination of water results in the formation of disinfection by-products which may lower disinfection capacity, impair taste/odour of water and (in larger quantities) constitute a health risk.
-If only water with organic compounds is available the amount of disinfectant should be increased (doubled).
+Water containing heavy organic contamination should be pre-filtered or the amount of disinfectant added needs to be increased (doubled).